Flexion Therapeutics (FLXN) Set to Announce Quarterly Earnings on Wednesday

-Flexion Therapeutics (NASDAQ:FLXN) last announced its quarterly earnings results on Wednesday, May 12th.
-The specialty pharmaceutical company reported ($0.57) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.49) by ($0.08).
-The firm had revenue of $24.59 million during the quarter, compared to the consensus estimate of $24.61 million.
+Flexion Therapeutics (NASDAQ:FLXN) last posted its earnings results on Wednesday, May 12th.
+The specialty pharmaceutical company reported ($0.57) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.49) by ($0.08).
+The firm had revenue of $24.59 million during the quarter, compared to analyst estimates of $24.61 million.
 On average, analysts expect Flexion Therapeutics to post $-2 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

-In other news, insider Christina Willwerth sold 3,945 shares of the firm’s stock in a transaction on Monday, July 19th.
+In other Flexion Therapeutics news, insider Christina Willwerth sold 3,945 shares of the business’s stock in a transaction that occurred on Monday, July 19th.
 The stock was sold at an average price of $6.45, for a total transaction of $25,445.25.
-Following the completion of the transaction, the insider now directly owns 133,486 shares in the company, valued at $860,984.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-9.13% of the stock is owned by company insiders.
+Following the transaction, the insider now owns 133,486 shares in the company, valued at approximately $860,984.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 9.13% of the company’s stock.

 Flexion Therapeutics, Inc, a biopharmaceutical company, focuses on the discovery, development, and commercialization of therapies for the treatment of patients with musculoskeletal conditions in the United States.
 The company offers ZILRETTA, an intra-articular injection for the management of osteoarthritis (OA) knee pain.